 Ground Penetrating Radar (GPR) versus X-ray

 The use of GPR in construction, inspection, and concrete repair has many advantages over older X-ray methods.
 Simply put, GPR is safer, more economical, more versatile and more accurate than X-ray.

 - More Economical - GPR gives real-time on-site results so it takes a fraction of the time of X-ray development and processing.

 - More Versatile - GPR only requires access to one side of concrete slabs to image them.
 X-ray requires two-sided access so the X-ray film can be placed on the opposite side for exposure.

 - More Accurate - GPR displays real-time 3-D images at your location with proven accuracy.
-X-ray film can mistakenly be rotated, flipped or improperly lined up to provide innaccurate target locations.
+X-ray film can mistakenly be rotated, flipped, or improperly lined up to provide inaccurate target locations.

 X-ray requires the evacuation of surrounding areas (which includes floors 50' above and 50' below) due to radiation safety concerns.
 Just this fact alone makes GPR a superior alternative to X-ray.
 The time lost because of evacuation can be substantial depending on the size of the project.

-When you consider all the factors, GPR is clearly a better solution for the concrete inspection, construction and repair industry than X-ray methods.
+When you consider all the factors, Ground Penetrating Radar is clearly a better solution for the concrete inspection, construction, and repair industry than X-ray methods.

 Click to visit Construction Solutions - Ground Penetrating Radar Services and Consulting Engineering